elephantscale/es-training-new/kubernetes/slides/Kubernetes-Essentials.md

 Participant Notes :

-The pod serves as Kubernetes’ core unit of management.
+The pod serves as Kubernetes' core unit of management.
 A pod is a group of one or more co-located and co-scheduled containers with shared storage/network and run in a shared context.
 It hosts all the specifications that are required run the containers.